Russian airstrikes reported in cities across Ukraine

+A senior Ukrainian official, Kyrylo Tymoshenko, described the situation as “critical” and urged Ukrainians to cut back on their power usage and “hang in there.”
+Power provider DTEK announced emergency blackouts in the capital and authorities announced similar steps elsewhere, too.

+Kyiv Mayor Vitali Klitschko said authorities have found a body in one of the residential buildings struck there.

-KYIV, Ukraine (AP) — Ukrainian authorities reported waves of Russian airstrikes across the country Tuesday, from east to west, including attacks in Kyiv that struck residential buildings and, elsewhere, attacks on energy facilities that knocked out power.
+KYIV, Ukraine (AP) — Waves of Russian airstrikes rocked Ukraine on Tuesday, with authorities from east to west reporting attacks on energy and other facilities that knocked out power and, in the capital, struck residential buildings.

-The barrage of strikes came as air raid alerts were issued across Ukraine.
-They followed what have been days of euphoria in Ukraine after one of its biggest military successes so far of the nearly nine-month Russian invasion — the retaking last week of the southern city of Kherson.
+The barrage of strikes — including with missiles — came as air raid alerts were issued across Ukraine.
+At least 10 regions and cities reported that they were targeted.
+The assault followed what have been days of euphoria in Ukraine after one of its biggest military successes in the nearly nine-month Russian invasion — the retaking last week of the southern city of Kherson.

 As its battlefield losses mount, Russia has in recent months increasingly resorted to targeting Ukraine’s power grid, seemingly hoping to turn the approach of winter into a weapon by leaving people in the cold and dark.